dobanisola-scottlogic/scenario-2-20250908-135729/python-contestant/src/docs/source/tutorials/1-adding-player-movement.rst

 **The Plan**

 Move your players off the spawn point so that they do not eliminate players spawned in the following turns.
+The code that you will write will be in the `ExampleBot` class in the file `contestant/bot.py` and should implement the `make_moves` method.

-**The Move Class**
+**Logging**

-Have a look at the :class:`Move<game.move.Move>` class (game/move.py).
-It defines a movement by a player in a compass direction.
-On each turn, you will need to return a list of moves for each of your own players in order to move them.
+To print something to the console you will need to use the logger.
+The logger is defined in the outer scope already `logger = logging.getLogger()` and to use it simple insert to your code `logger.info('what you wish to log')`.
+Remember python is slow and logging will make your code slower so we recommend only logging when you need it.

 **Issuing Orders**